-Safety of BRIVIACT was evaluated in two open-label, safety and pharmacokinetic trials in pediatric patients 4 years to less than 16 years of age.
-Across studies of pediatric patients with partial onset seizures, 149 patients 4 years to less than 16 years of age received BRIVIACT oral solution or tablet, of whom 107 received BRIVIACT for at least 12 months.
-Adverse reactions reported in clinical studies of pediatric patients 4 years to less than 16 years of age were generally similar to those seen in adult patients.
+Safety of BRIVIACT was evaluated in two open-label, safety and pharmacokinetic trials in pediatric patients 2 months to less than 16 years of age.
+Across studies of pediatric patients with partial onset seizures, 186 patients received BRIVIACT oral solution or tablet, of whom 123 received BRIVIACT for at least 12 months.
+Adverse reactions reported in clinical studies of pediatric patients were generally similar to those seen in adult patients.
+Decreased appetite was also observed in these pediatric trials.